AlexisAuriac/Web-Security-CTF/README.md

 (see index.html)

-It asks for a password and checks it with obfiscated code.
+It asks for a password and checks it with obfuscated code.

 At around line 9, column 662 we can see:
 ```js